The urgent need for certification of distributed wind turbines has been clear:

 Progress toward issuing consumer labels and widely disseminating public results has been somewhat slower than anticipated due to manufacturer challenges and delays related to testing.

-In March 2012, the American Association for Laboratory Accreditation (A2LA) accredited SWCC to certify small wind turbines to the AWEA Standard.
+In March 2012, the American Association for Laboratory Accreditation (A2LA) accredited SWCC to certify small wind turbines to the AWEA Standard, and in January 2014 A2LA granted an extension to the SWCC scope of accreditation for certification of wind turbines with a swept area greater than 200 m2 in accordance with IEC Standards.
 SWCC policies were based on ISO/IEC Guide 65.
 SWCC’s accreditation certificate and details are available here.